godotengine/godot-docs/classes/class_audiostreamplayer3d.rst

 Description
 -----------

 Plays a sound effect with directed sound effects, dampens with distance if needed, generates effect of hearable position in space.
+For greater realism, a low-pass filter is automatically applied to distant sounds.
+This can be disabled by setting :ref:`attenuation_filter_cutoff_hz<class_AudioStreamPlayer3D_property_attenuation_filter_cutoff_hz>` to ``20500``.

 By default, audio is heard from the camera position.
 This can be changed by adding a :ref:`Listener<class_Listener>` node to the scene and enabling it by calling :ref:`Listener.make_current<class_Listener_method_make_current>` on it.